-To help minimize impacts to the riverine wetland resources the park, in cooperation with contractors, would implement the following measures.
-The items in this section were considered during the construction design process.
+To help minimize impacts to the riverine wetland resources, the park in cooperation with contractors, will implement the following measures for the Towpath Buckeye construction project.
+These mitigation measures will be incorporated into the specifications for the construction drawings.

-- Stormwater Management Best Management Practices (BMPs) will be used include temporary seeding, permanent seeding, silt fence, stabilized construction entrance, designated waste disposal areas, material handling, equipment fueling and maintenance requirements, stream bank erosion control matting, and placing 4-foot-high construction fencing around staging, access and construction locations as appropriate. - Live native plant stakes, and native herbaceous seed mixes will be approved by CUVA to ensure proper native species are used. - No equipment will disturb wetland areas beyond the limits of disturbance identified in Figures 4 and 5. - Wetland boundaries adjacent to the staging areas will be delineated with four-foot-high orange construction fencing to designate the no-cross boundaries for contractors and eliminate potential for accidental damage. - Site inspections will be completed weekly by the contractor and after rainfall events exceeding 0.5-inch of rainfall.
-All necessary repairs will be implemented immediately after such inspections. - Removal of woody vegetation and trees will be done outside the local avian breeding season to prevent impacts to nesting birds protected under the Migratory Bird Treaty Act [16 USC 703] from March 15 through November 15. - Woody vegetation and trees will be removed outside of the bat roosting and breeding time of year windows which is from March 15 through November 15. - To avoid impacts to listed species, no trees would be cut during the roosting season (April 1 to September 30). - The source of any material that is imported from outside the park will be from a location that has been tested to be free of any contaminants above State threshold limits and free of any non-native plant parts or seeds. - The rock road prism for the temporary river crossing will be removed from the river and the
+- Stormwater Management Best Management Practices (BMPs) will be used include temporary seeding, permanent seeding, silt fence, stabilized construction entrance, designated waste disposal areas, material handling, equipment fueling and maintenance requirements, stream bank erosion control matting, and placing 4-foot-high construction fencing around staging access and construction locations as appropriate. - Live native plant stakes, and native herbaceous seed mixes will be approved by Park staff to ensure proper native species are used. - No equipment will disturb wetland areas beyond the limits of disturbance identified in Figures 4 and 5. - Wetland boundaries adjacent to the staging areas will be delineated with four-foot-high orange construction fencing to designate the no-cross boundaries for contractors and eliminate potential for accidental damage. - Site inspections will be completed weekly by the contractor and after rainfall events exceeding 0.5-inch of rainfall.
+All necessary repairs will be implemented immediately after such inspections. - Removal of woody vegetation and trees will be done outside the local avian breeding season to prevent impacts to nesting birds protected under the Migratory Bird Treaty Act [16 USC 703] from March 15 through November 15. - Woody vegetation and trees will be removed outside of the bat roosting and breeding time of year windows which is from March 15 through November 15. - To avoid impacts to listed species, no trees would be cut during the roosting season (April 1 to September 30). - The source of any material that is imported from outside the park will be from a location that has been tested to be free of any contaminants above State threshold limits and free of any non-native plant parts or seeds. - The rock road prism for the temporary river crossing will be removed from the river and the river bottom will be returned to original grade once the project is complete.

-- river bottom will be returned to original grade once the project is complete. - A park staff member or a third-party representative familiar with riverine wetlands and riverbank armoring construction processes will be onsite during all construction activities to monitor compliance with the above BMP's.
+• A park staff member or a third-party representative familiar with riverine wetlands and riverbank armoring construction processes will be onsite during all construction activities to monitor compliance with the above BMP's.